Vikings: Etymology

 In the Middle Ages, viking came to refer to Scandinavian pirates or raiders.
 The earliest reference to in English sources is from the Épinal-Erfurt glossary (c.
 700), about 93 years before the first known attack by Viking raiders in England.
 The glossary lists the Latin translation for as piraticum 'pirate'.
 In Old English, the word appears in the Anglo-Saxon poem Widsith, probably from the 9th century.
 The word was not regarded as a reference to nationality, with other terms such as and 'Danes' being used for that.
-In Asser's Latin work The Life of King Alfred, the Danes are referred to as pagani 'pagans'; historian Janet Nelson states that pagani became "the Vikings" in standard translations of this work, even though there is "clear evidence" that it was used as a synonym, while Eric Christiansen avers that it is a mistranslation made at the insistence of the publisher.
-The word does not occur in any preserved Middle English texts.
+In Asser's Latin work The Life of King Alfred, the Danes are referred to as pagani 'pagans'; historian Janet Nelson states that pagani became "the Vikings" in standard translations of this work, even though there is "clear evidence" that it was used as a synonym for Danes, while Eric Christiansen avers that it is a mistranslation made at the insistence of the publisher.
 The word Viking was introduced into Modern English during the late 18th-century Viking revival, at which point it acquired romanticised heroic overtones of "barbarian warrior" or noble savage.
-During the 20th century, the meaning of the term was expanded to refer not only to seaborne raiders from Scandinavia and other places settled by them (like Iceland and the Faroe Islands), but also any member of the culture that produced the raiders during the period from the late 8th to the mid-11th centuries, or more loosely from about 700 to as late as about 1100.
-As an adjective, the word is used to refer to ideas, phenomena, or artefacts connected with those people and their cultural life, producing expressions like Viking age, Viking culture, Viking art, Viking religion, Viking ship and so on.